 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes It is our understanding that the roof was reclad in approximately 2015/2016 and all documentation for this including any guarantees should be obtained and held with the Title Deeds.
-Some staining was noted to the ceiling within the rear bedroom apartment.
-This area was dry when tested.
-The situation should be monitored to ensure no repairs are required.
+Notes The roof covering was seen to be original and was showing signs of ware and tear with some loose and lifted tiles noted.
+Some staining was noted to the timbers within the roof void area.
+This situation should be monitored to ensure no repairs are required.